rafalp/misago_docker/README.md

 ### Running the setup

 Move to `misago_docker` and run `./appctl setup`.
 Wizard will ask you to fill in few basic settings such as your domain name, timezone or first admin account details.
-After that it will install all requirements, build Docker containers, setup crontab, create initial database and populate it with default.
+After that it will install all requirements, build Docker containers, setup crontab, create initial database and populate it with default data.

 After you are done, start your site with `./appctl start` and go to your domain to see your Misago running.

 Lastly, go to ``https://yoursite/admincp/``and log in to admin panel using the username and password you've entered during setup.
+Admin panel will let you set forum name, create categories and such.

 ### Speed up Redis